 In Section 14.3, Linz makes connections between this hierarchy and the Chomsky hierarchy of languages.
 He notes that LREG ⊆ DTIME(n), which is to say that for every regular language there is a linear-time algorithm that decides it.
 (This is not surprising, as every regular language has a DFA that describes it, and we can simulate the computation of a DFA on a given string in time proportional to the length of that string, as following each transition in the DFA takes constant time.)

-It also turns out that LCF ⊆ DTIME(n3), which is to say that for every context-free language there is a cubic-time algorithm that solves it.
-This follows from the CYK algorithm.
+Also of note is that LCF ⊆ DTIME(n3), which is to say that for every context-free language there is a cubic-time membership algorithm.
+This follows from the existence of the CYK algorithm.
 Also, LCF ⊆ NTIME(n).
-This makes sense, as one would expect to be able to simulate the computation of a PDA in linear time.
+This makes sense, as the application of a nondeterministic PDA to an input string can be carried out in linear time.

 However, Linz points out that the connection between the language classes in Chomsky's hierarchy and those in the DTIME() and NTIME() hierarchies is not particularly clear.